atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Discussion:** The committee recognized that the current standard for rate of pedestrian travel in a crosswalk is 4 feet per second, but was unconvinced that this rate is representative of the general population, particularly persons with disabilities.
 Many people with mobility impairments can move at only very slow speeds; a rate of about 1.5 feet per second on level ground.
 The committee understood that some jurisdictions are considering changing the rate used for calculating crossing timing from 4 feet per second to 2.5 feet per second.
 Recognizing that extending crossing times for pedestrians will have impacts on traffic flow, the committee wishes to encourage the use of flexible systems that respond to demand for extended crossing times, either through passive detection or the use of a long button press.

-**X02.5.5.3 Length of crosswalk defined.** The total crosswalk distance used in calculating pedestrian signal phase timing shall include the entire length of the crosswalk plus the length of one *curb ramp*.
+###### X02.5.5.3 Length of crosswalk defined

+The total crosswalk distance used in calculating pedestrian signal phase timing shall include the entire length of the crosswalk plus the length of one *curb ramp*.

 **EXCEPTION:** If the crosswalk has an APS signal, the starting point of the overall crosswalk length used for timing calculation is to extend to the vibrotactile signal pad or to the top of the curb ramp, whichever results in the longer distance.

 **Discussion:** One reason for providing a level landing at the top of a curb ramp is so that pedestrians using wheelchairs or other mobility aids can safely wait for the walk interval, since waiting on the running grade of the curb ramp is not safe.
 It follows that this additional distance must be included in the length of the crosswalk used in calculating the pedestrian crossing interval.

-#### X02.5.6 Medians and pedestrian refuge islands.
+##### X02.5.6 Medians and pedestrian refuge islands

+###### X02.5.6.1 General

-**X02.5.6.1 General.** Raised medians and pedestrian refuge islands in *crosswalks* shall be cut through level with the street or have *curb ramps *complying with Section X02.4 at both sides.
+Raised medians and pedestrian refuge islands in *crosswalks* shall be cut through level with the street or have *curb ramps *complying with Section X02.4 at both sides.
 If cut through, there shall be a *flush landing* within the cut and the edges of the cut shall be aligned perpendicular to the street being crossed, or parallel to the direction of the *pedestrian access route* if the pedestrian access route is not perpendicular to the street.
 Where curb ramps are used there shall be a landing at the top of the curb ramp in the part of the *island* intersected by the crosswalks.

-#### Figure X02.5 F Raised Island Landing
+**Figure X02.5 F Raised Island Landing**

 ![Partial plan view of an island with a landing 60 inches by 60 inches.](https://www.access-board.gov/images/guidelines_standards/Streets_Sidewalks/PROW/2.5F.gif)